Nike Air Max: Advertising

-The shoes were initially advertised in 1987 with a TV campaign that used the Beatles' song "Revolution", the first time a Beatles song had been used in a TV commercial.
-The following year, Nike used the Just Do It slogan.
-They were also endorsed by Bo Jackson in exchange for a $100,000 fee, with advertising agency Wieden and Kennedy coming up with the slogan "Bo knows...".
+The line was initially advertised in 1987 with a TV campaign that used the Beatles' song "Revolution", the first time a Beatles song had been used in a TV commercial.
+Nike used the Just Do It slogan the following year.
+They were also endorsed by Bo Jackson in exchange for a $100,000 fee, with advertising agency Wieden, Kennedy, and Noah coming up with the slogan "Bo knows...".